lbeder/how-to-build-your-own-blockchain/README.md

 ### Improvments:
 1. Wallet - implemeted a wallet based on the Bitcoin white paper
-1. Transaction verification - verift that the transaction is signed by the owner of the wallet and verify that the sender have enough funds for this transaction
+1. Transaction verification - verify that the transaction is signed by the owner of the wallet and verify that the sender have enough funds for this transaction
 1. Block verification